ckt1031/nodejs-config/apps/eslint-config/README.md

 And that's it!
 You're now ready to use

+## Compatibility

+This package is compatible with the following dependencies and Node.js versions:

+- ESLint: 8.0 or later (Before major version 9)
+- TypeScript: 4.0 or later (Before major version 5)
+- Node.js: Any version that supports dependencies above

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details